-- 1. The active sports field should provide for two playing fields with an oval overlaid, car parks and amenities for spectators and users, and may encroach, to the satisfaction of council, into the riparian corridor as outlined in Figure E17.15. - 2.
+- 1. The active sports field should provide for two playing fields with an oval overlaid, car parks and amenities for spectators and users, and may encroach, to the satisfaction of council, into the Claremont Creek riparian corridor. - 2.
 An amenities building of a minimum 557m2 (inclusive of 50m2 covered area) in size is to be provided that is accessible and gender friendly. - 3.
-All Playing Fields must be floodlit consistent with the OHN Open Space Strategy. - 4.
+All Playing Fields must be floodlit. - 4.
 Sports fields must be level and have no slopes greater than 1:100 for active use areas. - 5.
-The active open space sport fields should include automated subsurface irrigation as well as harvesting and reuse of stormwater as outlined in the OHN Stormwater Strategy. - 6.
+The active open space sport fields should include passive irrigation as well as harvesting and reuse of stormwater as outlined in the Orchard Hills North Stormwater Strategy. - 6.
 Ensure passive surveillance of active open space areas is provided by maintaining visual connection between adjoining uses. - 7.
 Facilitate pedestrian access and public use of the active open space areas through the provision of suitable lighting and accessible footpaths to inspire the sense of ownership and belonging. - 8.
-A Ball Stop Fence shall be provided in front of Claremont Creek. - 9.
-Develop the pedestrian and active cycle network as outlined in Figure E17.16.
+Develop the pedestrian and active cycle network as outlined in Figure 17.